- Books, Literature, and Writing»

 Many years ago when I first met my true love, it was the day before my birthday, I was sad and lonely because he had to work, and had other commitments for after work, and he did not know that it was my birthday.

-While cleaning house and listening to my music and feeling blue, my friend Delores knocked on my door and asked do you want to drive out to Bob's place?
+While cleaning house and listening to my music and feeling blue, my friend Delores knocked on my door and asked do you want to drive out to Bob's place, our kids would love it?
 Bob was a friend that we both knew.

 I said why not?
 I have nothing better to do.

 Good!
-She said, because I already called him and he is expecting me and you.
+She said, because I already called him and he is expecting the six of us, that would be Dolores, her two girls, me and my two boys.

 At the "Top of the World"